51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 A Pipeline is usually constructed using a fluent builder which accepts Flow Elements being added to it in flow order.
-Those Flow Elements are usually created using fluent builders of their own, which may in turn accept features, such as a cache, constructed using a builder of its own.
+Those Flow Elements are usually created using fluent builders of their own, which can in turn accept features, such as a cache, constructed using a builder of its own.

 A special builder is provided to simplify the creation of commonly used Pipelines